arkency/posts/posts/2016-06-17-use-es2015-with-rails-today-what-and-how.md

 img: "frontend-friendly-rails/ffr-cover.png"
 ---

-_This is a content which was previously published as a mail in the [Arkency Newsletter](http://eepurl.com/LnL3b).
-This promotes a new book - Frontend Friendly Rails which is available on sale now.
-Use **FF_RAILS_BLOG** to get 40% discount on the book, which you can [buy here](http://blog-arkency.imgix.net/frontend-friendly-rails/ffr-cover.png?w=758&h=758&fit=max)._
+> This is a content which was previously published as a mailing campaign in the [Arkency Newsletter](http://eepurl.com/LnL3b).
+This promotes our new book - _Frontend Friendly Rails_ which is available on sale now.
+Use **FF_RAILS_BLOG** to get 40% discount on the book, which you can [buy here](http://blog-arkency.imgix.net/frontend-friendly-rails/ffr-cover.png?w=758&h=758&fit=max).

 ECMAScript 2015 is the new standard of JavaScript, popularised mostly by communities around [React.js](https://facebook.github.io/react/) view library.
 While Angular people chose [TypeScript](https://www.typescriptlang.org/) for their language of choice and Ember is (mostly) unopinionated about it, React people tend to use ES2015 extensively.